dmarushkin/recursive-cloc/README.md

 ## Install

-You need cloc and python3
+You need cloc, python3 and this script

 ```
 apt install cloc